apache/cordova-cli/README.md

 ## Amazon Fire OS

+**DEPRECATION NOTICE** Cordova Amazon Fire OS platform support is deprecated for Amazon Fire OS 5.0 and higher (2015 devices and later); for these devices, please use the Android platform target only.

 Amazon Fire OS does not include the ability to emulate.
 You are still able to use the following commands with Amazon Fire OS

 - `platform add amazon-fireos`